-Nothing is more important to her in life right now than this sport.
+Nothing is more important to her right now than this sport.
 All her future hopes are wrapped up in this.
-And while we both know that it has a hold on her heart that is too strong, I have to remind myself that it is not my job to make sure her dream doesn’t die.
+And while we both know that the hold on her heart is too strong, I remind myself it is not my job to make sure her dream doesn’t die.
 It’s not my job to make it all better.
 All my unsettledness was because I could. not. fix it.

 Oh, but that’s what I want to do.
-I wanted to take away the pain.
-I wanted her not to have the loss, the disappointment.
-It’s what so many of us want to do.
-We want there to be wins, and good grades, and close friends, and safety.
-We want to erase everything that could hurt them.
+Take away the pain.
+Erase the loss and disappointment.
+We all want that.
+We want wins, and good grades, and close friends, and safety.
+Eliminate everything that could hurt our kids.

 It feels right.
-It feels like love, to protect our kids from pain.
-But then I look at God and His word and I am reminded that the path to maturity always involves suffering.
+It feels like love, to protect others from pain.
+But then I look at God and His word and I remember that the path to maturity always involves suffering.
 It makes us like Him.

 Ultimately, apart from putting way too much pressure on ourselves to be more to them than we can be, saving our kids takes away the opportunity for them to look to the real Savior, to learn to rely on Him and receive from Him what they need in times of struggle.

 “It helps to resign as the controller of your fate.
 All that energy we expend to keep things running right is not what’s keeping things running right.”
 Anne Lamott, Bird by Bird